bot4s/telegram/README.md

 Telegram Bot API Wrapper for Scala

 # About TOKEN safety
-In order to save some unintentional, please DO NOT SHARE BOT TOKENS in any form.
+In order to avoid unintentional TOKEN sharing, please DO NOT SHARE BOT TOKENS in any form.

-A simple but efficient way is to store a file e.g. "mybot.token" outside the repo and spawn your bot as follows:
+A simple but efficient way is to store a separate file (UNTRACKED, OUTSIDE THE REPO!!!) e.g. "mybot.token" and spawn your bot as follows:

 ```scala